Local Flow Partitioning for Faster Edge Connectivity: Preliminaries and notations

-We denote $d(v)$ as the degree $v$, and $\vol(C)$ as the {\em volume} of $C\subseteq V$.
+For a directed graph $G=(V,E)$, We denote the in-degree of vertex $v$ by $\ind(v)$, and the out-degree of $v$ by $\outd(v)$.
+We extend the notations to cuts, where $\ind(S)$ denotes the number of edges from $\bar{S}$ to $S$, and $\outd(S)$ is the number of edges from $S$ to $\bar{S}$.
+Moreover, for disjoint subsets of nodes $S_1,S_2$, we denote $E(S_1,S_2)$ as the set of edges directed from a node in $S_1$ to a node in $S_2$, and when $S_1$ (or $S_2$) has only one vertex, we simply write the vertex instead of the singleton set.
+When we use the undirected notations on a directed graph, we simply ignore the directions of the edges, and look at the undirected version.
+For example, $d(v)$ for vertex $v$ in a directed graph is simply $\ind(v)+\outd(v)$, and $\partial(S)=\ind(S)+\outd(S)$ for cut $S$.
+A directed graph $G$ is {\em $\alpha$-balanced} if $\ind(S)$ and $\outd(S)$ are both at least $\partial(S)/\alpha$ for all cut $S$ of $G$.

+An undirected graph is {\em simple} if there is no self-loop and parallel edge.
+A directed graph is {\em simple} if there is no self-loop, and for any pair of nodes $(u,v)$, there is at most one edge directed from $u$ to $v$.
+When we treat a simple directed graph as an undirected graph, there will be at most two parallel edges between any pair of nodes.

 The {\em internal edges} of a set $C\subseteq V$ are the edges with both endpoints in $C$.
-We add $H$ or $C$ as subscripts, i.e. $d_H(v),\vol_C(A)$ etc., if we consider only the internal edges of a subgraph $H$ or a subset $C\subseteq V$, while we omit the subscripts when the graph is clear from context.
-We use $m$ to denote the number of (internal) edges of a graph, and again add subscript to $m$ when there are multiple graphs in the context.
+We add $H$ or $C$ as subscripts, i.e. $d_H(v),\vol_C(A),\phi_C(A)$ etc., if we consider only the internal edges of a subgraph $H$ or a subset $C\subseteq V$, while we omit the subscripts when the graph is clear from context.
+We use $m$ to denote the number of (internal) edges of a graph, and again add a subscript to $m$ when there are multiple graphs in the context.